GenerousLabs/share/do.md

 # Next

 - [x] Why do I need to double press some buttons?
-- [ ] Remvoe parentLogger stuff, extend from rootLogger every time
+- [ ] Remove parentLogger stuff, extend from rootLogger every time
 - [ ] Validate action shape in sagas
   - I introduced a bug where two actions had the same name
   - Various functions were invoked with the wrong params because the code